chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 You should obtain a plot similar to this:
 ![Alt text](/windows/wham_run/plot_free_energy.png?raw=true "PMF plot")

-You will notice how shaky (unconverged) the profile is, below is the result for 30ns windows with 1A spacing and istep=1.
+You will notice how shaky (unconverged) the profile is, below is the result for 30 ns windows with 1 A spacing and istep=1.
 ![Alt text](/figures/plot_free_energy_320.png?raw=true "PMF plot")

 To examine how well the overlap is between each window, we can create a histogram of the drug z-position.